maarten-pennings/6502/README.md

 For the first board, we need to
  - ensure that all input pins are connected
  - hook up a clock circuit
- - hook up an reset circuit
+ - hook up a reset circuit
  - ensure we can see that the 6502 is running

 ![Schematic](6502-osc-schem.png)